-The right of assembly and freedom of association, considered in Articles 15 and 16 of the American Convention, are also restricted and curtailed, because existing security measures in the Development Poles and the strict supervision of the Civil Defense Patrols inhibit residents from taking part in any social, ideological, cultural or other assemblies or associations.
-All such meetings, when they do occur, are subject to surveillance, supervision and control by the authorities, so they do not enjoy the freedom implied by such rights.22 the military and civil defense patrols and the climate of fear also made it difficult for many Guatemalans to organize and assemble.
+The right of assembly and freedom of association, considered in Articles 15 and 16 of the American Convention, are also restricted and curtailed, because existing security measures in the Development Poles and the strict supervision of the Civil Defense Patrols inhibit residents from taking part in any social, ideological. cultural or other assemblies or associations.
+All such meetings, when they do occur, are subject to surveillance, supervision and control by the authorities, so they do not enjoy the freedom implied by such rights.

+Public demonstrations were permissible in Guatemala during the 1984-85 elections, with three days' advance notice and approval of the military authorities.
+In the Guatemalan context, however, this grant of rights was not meaningful.
+The delegation of the International Human the military and civil defense patrols and the climate of fear also made it difficult for many Guatemalans to organize and assemble.
 One local observer said that years of terror and oppression against local organizations had demobilized the whole rural population: "Four CUC [peasant league] members were killed in this village alone.
 Now it would be very difficult to organize any kind of group."
 Civil patrols, police and army checkpoints on highways, and the need for travel permits for residents of the model villages impeded free movement.
-In the rural areas the civil patrols discouraged gatherings because people feared being reported.23
+In the rural areas the civil patrols discouraged gatherings because people feared being reported.